Are you struggling with the cost of living?

 You can ask about your tenant's benefit claim if they have agreed that we can share information with you.

-You must tell us the following information when you call about their claim:
+You must give us the following information when you phone about your tenant's claim:

 • your name and/or company name